It always happens, without fail.

 Seriously, though.
 Popping pimples is risky and ill-advised at the best of times, but cystic breakouts are on a whole different level.

 Because cysts form so deep within the layers of your skin, they are nearly impossible to drain by squeezing.
-In fact, one of the hallmark traits of a cyst is a thick lining that makes it even more resistant to your pimple-pinching efforts.
+One of the hallmark traits of a cyst is a thick lining that makes it even more resistant to your pimple-pinching efforts.

 Attempting to pop a cyst is much more likely to result in scarring than relief, your poor epidermis ravaged by all the fruitless poking and prodding.
 Not to mention the possibility of bursting the cyst beneath your skin, letting all that infected grossness spread and multiply.